-REUK has grown from a small volunteer-led local project into a national organisation supporting hundred of refugee and asylum-seeking children and young people across the UK.
+REUK has grown from a small volunteer-led local project into a national organisation supporting hundreds of refugee and asylum-seeking children and young people across the UK.

 As an organisation, we believe that one of the practical outworkings of the Christian faith is to provide care, support and welcome to the displaced.